Slack vs Microsoft Teams in 2026: An Honest Comparison

 | HIPAA | Enterprise Grid+ | Business Premium+ |

 Teams has a clear edge for regulated industries.
-FedRAMP authorization across multiple security levels, Intune device management, and Azure AD conditional access policies give enterprise IT teams the granular control that Slack can't match without Enterprise Grid (custom pricing).
-For healthcare, government, and financial services, this often makes the decision.
+FedRAMP authorization across multiple security levels, Intune device management, and Azure AD conditional access policies give enterprise IT teams the granular control that Slack can't match without Enterprise Grid (custom pricing, typically $15-25/user/mo).

 Mobile and desktop experience

 Both apps work on iOS and Android.
-Slack is lighter and faster — the app loads quicker and consumes less RAM.
-Teams is feature-richer but heavier, with high memory usage being a persistent complaint on both desktop and mobile.
+Slack is lighter and faster -- the app loads quicker and consumes less RAM.
+Teams is feature-richer but heavier, with high memory usage being a persistent complaint.

-On desktop, the performance gap is more noticeable.
-Slack typically uses 300-500MB of RAM with 4-5 workspaces open.
-Teams regularly consumes 800MB-1.2GB — sometimes more when running background processes for calendar sync, presence detection, and OneDrive integration.
+Desktop performance: Slack typically uses 300-500MB of RAM with 4-5 workspaces open.
+Teams regularly consumes 800MB-1.2GB -- sometimes more when running background processes for calendar sync, presence detection, and OneDrive integration.
 Microsoft shipped a rebuilt Teams client in late 2024 (based on WebView2 instead of Electron), which improved startup time by about 50% and reduced memory usage by roughly 30%.
 It's better than it was, but Slack still feels snappier for pure messaging workflows.

-File management on desktop also differs significantly.
-Teams surfaces SharePoint document libraries directly in channels, making co-editing Office files seamless.
-Slack's file handling is simpler — drag, drop, preview — but lacks native document collaboration.
+File management: Teams surfaces SharePoint document libraries directly in channels, making co-editing Office files seamless.
+Slack's file handling is simpler -- drag, drop, preview -- but lacks native document collaboration.
 You'll need Google Docs, Notion, or another tool for real-time co-editing within Slack.

 Who should pick what